Skip to main content

 Kid-friendly things to do on Easter Weekend in London:

-• The Horniman Museum will have a Spring Fair on Saturday where you can explore a butterfly house, watch a bubble perfomance and attend the Easter bonnet parade.
+• The Horniman Museum will have a Spring Fair on Saturday where you can explore a butterfly house, watch a bubble performance and attend the Easter bonnet parade.

 • Participate in the Easter egg hunt at Hampton Court Palace with the Lindt Gold Bunny.

-Other fun things to do on Easter Weekend in London:
+Other things to do on Easter Weekend in London:

 Easter Weekend in London is bound to be jam-packed with some amazing events.
 From Easter egg hunts to bottomless brunches, to church services, and shows, there is something designed for everyone.